pietheinstrengholt/rssmonster/README.md

 Copyright (c) 2021 Piethein Strengholt, piethein@strengholt-online.nl

 RSSMonster is an easy to use web-based RSS aggregator, created as an alternative for Google Reader.
 RSSMonster features a lightweight fluid responsive design.
 The font-end has been written in JavaScript (VueJS) and the back-end in Express (NodeJS).
 It also uses the Twitter Bootstrap framework.
-Several features are implemented such as marking as read when scrolling, hotlinks, drag and drop style for managing your feeds, dark theme, and more!
+Several features are implemented such as progressive web app support, marking as read when scrolling, hotlinks, drag and drop style for managing your feeds, dark mode, and more!
 RSSMonster is compatible with the Fever API.
 Feel free to add any contributions or new features.

 ![Screenshot](client/src/assets/screenshots/screenshot01.png)

 ### Prerequisites
-* NodeJS 10.x or higher
+* NodeJS 14.x or higher
 * Git
 * A Mysql installation (other databases will as well with some configuration)